Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Three cell phones.

-Um the FBI should number one, he was voluntarily giving the FBI this information.
+The FBI should, number one, he was voluntarily giving the FBI this information.

-What the FBI should be doing in intelligence speaking and evidentiary collection standpoint speak is exploiting or pulling the data off of the three cell phones, for example.
+What the FBI should be doing in intelligence speak and an evidentiary collection standpoint speak is exploiting or pulling the data off of the three cell phones, for example.

-I, as a former National Security Prosecutor and Intel guy, will tell you that's step one, that's hard data.
+I, as a former national security prosecutor and intel guy, will tell you that's step one.

 And as I was saying, follow the money.

-And I think that's what Tony Bobelinski, I've never spoken spoken to him, I don't know him, was saying.
+And I think that's what Tony Bobolinski, I've never spoken to him, I don't know him, was saying.

 He said, I have the contracts showing the engagement between the Biden family and these corrupt Chinese actors.

-Then I have the wire transfers from the bank accounts showing money moving from a CCP-oriented entity to the Biden family, whether it's Jim or the Sun Hunter or who have you.
+Then I have the wire transfers from the bank accounts showing money moving from a CCP-oriented entity to the Biden family, whether it's Jim or the son Hunter or who have you.

 This is hard data.

-This is this isn't incontrovertible evidence from a prosecutorial from a prosecutorial standpoint.
+This is incontrovertible evidence from a prosecutorial standpoint.

 And you have phone data, you have contractual data, you have things that jurors can see and hold.